 I have yet to see Wells, or anyone, make sense of this convoluted, contradictory set of events that must have had to happen according to their meaning of the “deflator” text and allegations about regularly deflating footballs.
 Which of the following conclusions seems more likely to you?

-Conclusion A: Tom Brady figured out that he really liked footballs just under the legal limit, decided not to have his equipment team slightly under inflate balls to hope they would pass a lackadaisical NFL inspection process (the technique Aaron Rodgers told Phil Simms about), but instead set up an elaborate process to take just a little air out of the balls, but only at home.
+Conclusion A: Tom Brady figured out that he really liked footballs just under the legal limit, decided not to have his equipment team slightly under inflate balls to hope they would pass a lackadaisical NFL inspection process (the technique Aaron Rodgers told Phil Simms about), but instead set up an elaborate process to take just a little air out of the balls.
+But only at home.
 And Walt Anderson forgot what gauged he used…so he took another tenth or two of PSI out of the balls.

 Conclusion B: Walt Anderson correctly remembered what gauge he used, footballs can have incredibly small perturbations outside what we’d expect based on just temperature and pressure and Jim McNally was indeed referring to “deflating” his waist.

 Can anyone reconcile these issues?
 Because Occam’s Razor says Conclusion B is a significantly more — excuse me — Conclusion B is “more probable than not.”
 Yet despite this, recent polls suggest that a majority of the country believe the Patriots cheated…without actually being able to offer up a coherent story for how the events in the Wells Report make sense.
-This is not the same thing as knowing very little and failing to create a plausible story, because in this case, there is evidence in the report that needs to be reconciled with the claim because it seemingly contradicts the claim or relies on less-than-likely dependencies.
+There is evidence in the report that needs to be reconciled with the alleged claim because it seemingly contradicts the claim or relies on less-than-likely dependencies.

 - A Lack of context and predictable cognitive biases can make text messages appear as they aren’t, and make alternative explanations less believable than they really are

 - A lack of understanding around memory likely led the Wells investigators to a number of false conclusions